 Other small retro campers.
 Egg campers are coming back.
 All of these vintage campers have a similar look about them.
 Some people adore Scamps, while others adore Casita.

-A fiberglass egg camper is ideal if you want something easy to tow while also providing plenty of comforts.
+A fiberglass egg camper is ideal if you want something easy to tow while also providing plenty of comfort.
 Because its exogenous hasn’t altered much over the years, even new ones have a lot of new vintage retro camper charm.

 Although there is no information on their website, if you are interested in a new egg camper, I would suggest sending an e-mail to contact them (www.eggcamper.com)